CudaText-addons/cuda_csv_hilite/readme/readme.txt

 * Plugin has several commands for manage columns.

+* Plugins can align columns by adding extra spaces and reduce line width by removing spaces.

 * Plugin has several options in config file.
 Call menu item: "Options / Settings-plugins / CSV Helper / Config".
 Config file (settings/cuda_csv_hilite.ini) looks like this: